 Med Pay insurance applies regardless of whether the insured or another driver was at fault.
 It even applies when the insured or the insured's family are struck by a motor vehicle as they walk down the street.

-To help you better understand Nevada Med Pay insurance, our Las Vegas personal injury lawyers discuss, below:
+To help you better understand Nevada Med Pay insurance, our Nevada personal injury lawyers discuss, below:

 - 1. When does Med Pay insurance apply in Nevada?